5 Ways to Use Leverage in Your Small Business to Scale Successfully

 Engagement is a motivator that activates the internal engines of your team.
-When these engines are activated, your team's energy acts as an amplifier to their efforts, boosting productivity.
+When these engines are activated, your team's energy amplifies their efforts, boosting productivity.

 In both methods, we call attention to the result that is desired.

-I always think back to the book, The E-Myth that illustrates the implementation of these tactics.
+I always think back to the book, The E-Myth, which illustrates the implementation of these tactics.

 In one story, the owner installs a large brass bell in the middle of the office for the sales team to ring when a sale is made.
-This uses both engagement (let's see who will ring the bell first) and tension (I really want to ring the bell).
+This uses engagement (let's see who will ring the bell first) and tension (I really want to ring the bell.)

-Where are the areas that you can employ engagement and tension to boost efficiencies and engagement in your business?
+Where are the areas where you can employ engagement and tension to boost efficiencies and engagement in your business?

 Scaling a service business is not as simple as just thinking of ways to make more money.

 These five examples help you start brainstorming how to scale your business with less effort.
 Are you considering scaling your business?
 We are masters at guiding unique businesses who are good at what they do to become better business owners by creating predictable profits to grow and scale without burnout.
 Curious about what we can do for you?
 Find some time to chat here.